Programme Leader for PGCE

-I am course leader for PGCE Biology and personal tutor for students on my course.
-I also teach science on the primary education courses at the University.
+I am course leader for PGCE Biology, PGCE Chemistry and PGCE Physics and personal tutor for students on my course.
+I also teach science on the STEM education courses at the University.

 I am currently developing research in STEM courses and the teaching of cross curricular skills within the education setting.
 Many schools offer a STEM package to their students; however, this can often be under-utilised and a bolt-on experience that schools use as a specific day activity, or a club where only a small percentage of the students attend.
 I aim to look at how these skills can be developed within a normal Science, Technology or Maths class to enhance learning and develop these critical cross-curricular links.